NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 Hardhat supports multiple contracts with the same name.

-If you have contracts which share their name, you can't import their artifacts using just the name.
+If you have multiple contracts with the same name, you can't import their artifacts using just the name.

 For example, if you have a contract named `Ownable`, and one of your dependencies has a contract with the same name, you won't be able to do
 `artifacts.require("Ownable")` nor `ethers.getContractFactory("Ownable")`.
 You need to use the contract's Fully